samwilson/mediawiki-feeds/README.md

 ## Usage

 Browse to `mediawiki-feeds/index.html` and fill in the form.
+Pages in the category *and all subcategories* will be items in the feed.

 You can prevent the feed from being cached by passing the `nocache` URL parameter (with any or no value).

 Note that there is a public deployment of this tool on WMFlabs: https://tools.wmflabs.org/mediawiki-feeds/

+### Feed item formatting

+The first `<time>` element found on the page will be used for the publication date.

+The contents of an element with a `itemprop="description"` attribute will be used for the description, or else just the first 400 characters of the page.

 ### Command Line Interface